-Fortunately, as discussed in Sec.
-IV, the proposed algorithms ROLC-NC and ROLC-C can accommodate both malicious flow generators and feedback delay, while providing performance guarantee in terms of sub-linear regret bounds.
+Fortunately, as discussed in Secs.
+IV and V, the proposed algorithms ROLC-NC, ROLC-C, ROLC-NC-D, and ROLC-C-D all can accommodate both malicious flow generators and feedback delay, while providing performance guarantee in terms of sub-linear regret bounds.
 Next, we present further experimental details and results when these algorithms are applied to online network flow classification.